aiplanethub/gitbook-Introduction-to-Pandas/module-7-missing-data.md

 ### What is a Missing Value?

-* If in any row or column in a dataframe, the value is not available, it is said as the missing value.\
+* If the value of a field in any row or column in a dataframe is not available, it is said as the missing value.

-* So defining missing data: **Missing data (or missing values) is defined as the data value that are not stored in a column or row.**\
+* So defining missing data: **Missing data (or missing values) is defined as the data value that are not stored in a column or row.**
   ****
 * Consider this small dataset which has some missing values in it (shown in the red box).

 ![](https://lh4.googleusercontent.com/cV1tAA3TXSS975NmnbJm4pbEeud1-YF2K4ATYv59dVu4OCCMRADcNA8zHr5-Qxf6F8VhswiSOafAmKnM7U1CCqSISwN35N\_QM3cpC-9k\_gQeGUOYaZYSC4-hG3XgrHQ5LMu0bpwotzA=s0)

 * Well this is a small dataset so we can easily observe the missing values here.
-But real data are very large in size and you cannot easily see the missing values in the dataframe.\
+But real data are very large in size and you cannot easily see the missing values in the dataframe.
   &#x20;
 * Pandas provides **isnull(), isna()** functions to detect missing values.
-Both of them do the same thing.\
+Both of them do the same thing.

 * **df.isna() or df.isnull()** returns the dataframe with boolean values indicating missing values.